-In addition to live music from big names, UMF showcases amateur vocalists and musicians through its Soultree Collective.
+In addition to live music from big names, UMF showcases amateur vocalists and musicians through Soultree Collective.
 The initiative helps adolescents develop and sharpen their skills, so they can join Austin’s R&B scene.
-Since the festival’s inception, over 90 kid performers have taken the stage.
+Since the festival’s inception, more than 90 kid performers have taken the stage.

 Art City Austin (April)

 Art City Austin serves as Austin’s most popular arts festival.
-Every April, over 100 local and visiting artists from all over come together to showcase special creations.
-In addition to browsing local artists, attendees can view large-art installations and see fine art performances.
+Every April, 100-plus local and visiting artists from all over come together to showcase special creations.
+In addition to browsing local artists, attendees view large-art installations and see fine art performances.

 Families are welcome to attend Art City Austin and will find several children activities.
 Hands-on projects keep them busy while parents learn about Austin Children’s Theater and other art organizations.